-How to accessorize your (Product) Red iPhone 7
+How to accessorize your (PRODUCT)RED iPhone 7 and 8

 OtterBox Symmetry Series clear case

-If you want some serious protection for your (Product) Red iPhone 7, but still want to be able to bask in the glory of its red matte finish, look no further than the OtterBox Symmetry Series clear case.
+If you want some serious protection for your (PRODUCT)RED iPhone 7 or 8, but still want to be able to bask in the glory of its red matte finish, look no further than the OtterBox Symmetry Series clear case.

 Otterbox is known for its protective cases, and the Symmetry line offers that protection in a slimmer profile, allowing you to show off that luxe red finish all you want.
 Plus, the oil from your fingers and hands shouldn't cause the case to change color as it's treated with an anti-yellowing agent to keep your case look sharp!

 Otterbox has spent hundreds of hours testing the case to make sure it will keep your phone protected while still looking great.
-It may be a bit more expensive than some of the other cases you can find, but keeping your iPhone pristine is money well spent.
+The colorful Symmetry series cases will run you upwards of $45, but the clear model is discounted to about $17.

-SPARIN black iPhone 7 screen protector
+Silkwraps black or white bezel screen protector

-Do you wish that the (Product) Red iPhone 7 came with a black front instead of the white?
-The SPARIN black iPhone 7 screen protector lets you have your cake and eat it too!
+Do you wish that the (PRODUCT)RED iPhone 7 came with a black bezel, or wish the (PRODUCT)RED iPhone 8 came with white?
+SilkWraps makes a fantastic screen protector that lets you completely change the color of your front bezel.

-This full-sized tempered glass screen protector covers the entire front of your iPhone 7, to prevent damage — from scratches and scuffs — to your screen.
+This full-sized tempered glass screen protector covers the entire front of your iPhone 7 or 8, to prevent damage — from scratches and scuffs — to your screen.
 Plus, it's thin enough not to interfere with any of the screen sensitivity, so you can still use 3D touch with ease!

-Here's the coolest part, the SPARIN black iPhone 7 screen protector will change the color of your iPhone from white to black.
-That's right; this screen protector is colored, meaning you can keep that brilliant red finish on the back of your (Product) Red iPhone 7, but sport a black bezel!
+Not only can you turn your black bezel white or your white bezel black, but SilkWraps makes screen protectors in a variety of colors, including blue, green, orange, pink, purple, yellow, and even red.
+You can make your iPhone bezel any color you want for about $23.

 Have other suggestions?

-Have an accessory that's perfect for the (Product) Red iPhone 7?
+Have an accessory that's perfect for the (PRODUCT)RED iPhone 7 or 8?
 Let everybody know in the comments below!

+Updated April 2018: Added information about (PRODUCT)RED for iPhone 8 and included pricing.